vmhl87/vmhl87/README.md

 It has the clang toolchain and SDK installed, so I can (and sometimes do) code on this device.

-I am jailbroken with a combination of checkra1n and unc0ver, running the Elucubratus bootstrap.
-Though I have Zebra installed, I am weird and prefer Cydia.
+I used to use unc0ver v6.2.0, with the elu bootstrap, but recently I switched to procursus on Odyssey.

 ![](assets/phone.png)